Foundation (Foundation #1)

 This whole system of "Is it gonna work?
 IS IT REALLY GONNA WORK?!?!?
 Yes it worked" is just not my jam.
 There wasn't that much sci-fi in this one as well, it's just a very minor detail to it.

 This whole books starts with a guy that invents a way to guess what will happen in the future and nobody else can do that somehow.
 It was something that was invented and not some magic device.
 How is it impossible for everyone else to figure this out?
 Why did everyone just fall back a thousand steps in technology?
-Why did nobody look much more into it the first time …
+Why did nobody look much more into it …

 Review of 'Foundation' on 'Goodreads'